 I’ve never seen a year like it

 The Financial Planning profession looks like it’s at another inflection point, and this one feels big.
-I’ll be looking at the changes I see ahead in more detail next year, but at the close of 2017 I’d like to look back at an amazing year.
+I’ll be looking at the changes I see ahead in more detail soon, but I’d like to look back at what an amazing year 2017 was for our profession.

 Here’s what I’ve seen up close and personal in my work with some great advisory firms this year: